About The Festival

 As well as opera, The Blackwater Valley Opera Festival features musical events and recitals.
 The day-time Recitals take place in the great private houses of the Blackwater Valley thanks to the generosity of their owners: Sir Charles and Lady Keane of Cappoquin House, Philip and Susie Wingfield of Salterbridge House and the three Jameson sisters, Kristin, Andrea and Tara of Tourin House.
-This year the festival presents Recollections of Ireland, a series of recitals curated by Irish-international pianist, Una Hunt, exploring the rich musical heritage of Ireland and bringing it before new audiences.
+The 2019 Festival presented Recollections of Ireland, a series of recitals curated by Irish-international pianist, Una Hunt, exploring the rich musical heritage of Ireland and bringing it before new audiences.

 Patrons of the festival can appreciate the grand interiors and gardens of these elegant historic homes while listening to beautiful music.
-Our series of day-time Recitals continue at Villierstown Church thanks to Christy Morrissey and at Dromore Yard thanks to Mr and Mrs Michael Alen-Buckley.
-Two evening Concerts also take place at Dromore Yard, a mini hamlet of preserved 1800s agricultural buildings on the banks of the Blackwater River at Aglish.
+The 2019 series of day-time Recitals continued at Villierstown Church thanks to Christy Morrissey and at Dromore Yard thanks to Mr and Mrs Michael Alen-Buckley.
+Two evening Concerts also took place at Dromore Yard, a mini hamlet of preserved 1800s agricultural buildings on the banks of the Blackwater River at Aglish.
 Nadege Rochat on her Stradivarius cello returned, having played the same venue in 2018, with two other highly accomplished musicians, Pablo Barragán and Maki Wiederkehr to form a cello – clarinette -piano trio.
 Perhaps one of the highlights of the Festival was the mesmerising performance of Italian Pianist Giovanni Bellucci who trilled his audience with a programme that included music by Liszt, inspired by famous operas – a truly memorable experience for those luck to have been there.

 The 2018 winner of the RDS Collins Memorial Award, Killian White accompanied by Máire Carroll on piano, played in St Carthage’s Cathedral, Lismore hosted by Dean and Mrs Paul Draper.
-The Cathedral is also the venue for Balfe’s one act opera The Sleeping Queen.
-St Carthage’s Parish Church in Lismore will open its doors to the Festival for the first time for an organ recital accompanied by trumpet thanks to Fr Michael Cullinan with support from Donal Kennefick.
+The Cathedral was also the venue for Balfe’s one act opera The Sleeping Queen.
+St Carthage’s Parish Church in Lismore opened its doors to the Festival for the first time for an organ recital accompanied by trumpet thanks to Fr Michael Cullinan with support from Donal Kennefick.